N. Korea preps nuclear site demolition despite US summit doubts - Journal du Cameroun

 Politically, Trump has invested heavily in the success of his meeting with Kim, and so privately most US officials, as well as outside observers, believe it will go ahead.

-But as the date draws near, Trump’s divergence from his top aides, the differences between the two sides and the high stakes are coming into sharp relief.
+But as the date draws near, Trump’s divergence from his top aides, the differences between the two sides and these high stakes are coming into sharp relief.

 Washington has made it clear it wants to see the “complete, verifiable and irreversible denuclearisation” of the North.